Constantin-Hentgen/XKB-bepo-constantin/README.md

 There are two worst cases you could face.

 The first one is the following :
-   - you have only one keyboard layout set up on your system which is not equal to the layout printed on your physical keyboard (or you have a blank keyboard)
+   - You have only one keyboard layout set up on your system which is not equal to the layout printed on your physical keyboard (or you have a blank keyboard)
-   - you _badly_ rewrited the file that rules this layout (making the layout nonfunctional)
+   - You _badly_ rewrited the file that rules this layout (making the layout nonfunctional)
-   - you logout and you don't succeed to login because the system is using `default QWERTY us`
+   - You logout and you don't succeed to login because the system is using `default QWERTY us`

 The second one is :
-   - you have only one keyboard layout set up on your system which is not equal to the layout printed on your physical keyboard (or you have a blank keyboard)
+   - You have only one keyboard layout set up on your system which is not equal to the layout printed on your physical keyboard (or you have a blank keyboard)
-   - you _correctly_ rewrited the file that rules this layout BUT you forgot a character that you need for your Session password
+   - You _correctly_ rewrited the file that rules this layout BUT you forgot a character that you need for your Session password
-   - you logout and you don't succeed to login
+   - You logout and you don't succeed to login